vulcand/vulcand/documentation/source/proxy.rst

    :align:   left

 - Initial state is ``Standby``.
 CB observes the statistics and does not modify the request.
-- In case if condition matches, CB enters ``Tripped`` state, where it responds with predefines code or redirects to another location.
+- In case if condition matches, CB enters ``Tripped`` state, where it responds with predefines code or redirects to another frontend.
 - CB can execute the special HTTP callback when going from ``Standby`` to ``Tripped`` state
 - CB sets a special timer that defines how long does it spend in the ``Tripped`` state
 - Once ``Tripped`` timer expires, CB enters ``Recovering`` state and resets all stats